jceipek/pyShiva/README.md

 pyShiva
 =======

-The PyShiva project is an attempt to bring lightning fast high quality 2d graphics to python via the `pyshiva` module.
+The PyShiva project is an experiment in bringing lightning fast high quality 2d graphics to python via the `pyshiva` module.
-It aims to provide a simple vector API on top of the OpenGL-powered ShivaVG library.
+It aims to provide a simple vector-based API on top of the OpenGL-powered ShivaVG library.

 ![Demo](https://raw.github.com/jceipek/pyShiva/master/screenshots/ManyObjectsDemo.png "pyShiva Many Objects Demo")